mrsherbs/Roblox-Clothing-Downloader/README.md

 # Roblox-Clothing-Tools
 Automation tools for Roblox clothing assets.
-A Roblox clothing utility for mass downloads and uploads of assets.
+A Roblox clothing bot utility for mass downloads and uploads of assets.

 # Features
 * Automatically download clothing assets from Roblox